Fox-ML-infrastructure/FoxML_Core/ROADMAP.md

 - **Future**: Production readiness and deployment guides
 - **Future**: Exploratory modules and enhancements
 - **Long-term**: Lower-level performance rewrites and advanced features

-### Development Approach

-As issues are discovered, they will be fixed immediately as time allows.
-Getting documentation and legal compliance sorted was a significant undertaking, and now the focus can shift back to core functionality.
-Response times will vary based on availability, but broken functionality will be addressed as quickly as possible.

 *Note: As a solo developer, timelines are flexible and priorities may shift based on user feedback and project needs.*